adryzz/CustomFilter/README.md

 [![Total Download Count](https://img.shields.io/github/downloads/adryzz/CustomFilter/total.svg)](https://github.com/adryzz/CustomFilter/releases)

-Allows you to use any mathematical expression that can be evaluated as a number as a filtering stage!
+Allows you to use any mathematical expression that can be evaluated to a number as a filtering stage!

 Uses [AngouriMath](https://github.com/asc-community/AngouriMath) to automatically compile your expressions into code at runtime, to achieve the best performance possible.